-Disability.gov – This is the U.S. federal government website for information on disability programs and services nationwide.
+The U.S. federal government has a website dedicated to disability programs and services nationwide.
 It’s a good place to start if you’re overwhelmed by the various organizations and programs available.

-Autism Health Project – Karen Fessel founded the Autism Health Insurance Project (AHIP) after struggling to secure services for her son, who has Asperger’s.
-She started AHIP to help children on the autism spectrum obtain medically necessary services by supporting families in their journey through the insurance maze.
+The Autism Health Insurance Project (AHIP) helps children on the autism spectrum obtain medically necessary services by supporting families in their journey through the insurance maze.

-Family Voices – Family Voices is a national, nonprofit, family-led organization promoting quality health care for all children and youth, particularly those with special health care needs.
-I haven’t take advantage of this resource yet but a few parents told me that the local branch of this organization provides advocacy services that have made a difference.
+Family Voices is a family-led non-profit promoting quality health care for all children and youth, particularly those with special health care needs.